 Additional meetings may be scheduled during production if needed.
 Your assistance with arranging some of the taping may be necessary.

 Based on these priorities, requests are scheduled in the order they are received.

 You are responsible for paying for the voiceover (narrator), whose fees range from $500 to $1,500 depending on the length of the program and experience of the narrator.
 The visual media communications producer will arrange the voiceover and notify you of the cost.

 Call the visual media communications producer at ext.
-5260 or stop by L263 for a video production request form.
+5260 or complete the video production request form.
 This form must be completed and returned with the required signatures to Marketing and Creative Services.

 For changes, additions or deletions to the college's Web pages, please contact Marketing and Creative Services at ext.
 5376.

 The Moraine Valley Web site is an official publication of the college, and all departmental home pages linked to it also are official publications of the college.
 Units or departments may create home pages that carry out official college business in support of the college's mission.
 Like all official college publications, these pages require the approval of Marketing and Creative Services.